0xPolygon/devrel-docs/docs/miden/note_types.md

-# Note Types
+# Note types

 To learn about the architecture of Notes in Miden, you can read the [technical docs](https://docs.polygon.technology/miden/miden-base/architecture/notes/).

-In this document, we will focus on the different types of Notes and what they're used for.
+This document's focus is on the different types of Notes and what they're used for.

-There are three types of Notes in Miden:
+Three types of Notes exist in Miden:

 - public
 - private